OctopusDeploy/blog/blog/2018-02/kubernetes-rfc/index.md

 Kubernetes supports both [declarative and imperative modes of object management](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/overview/#management-techniques).

 For Octopus, it seems a natural fit to support the declarative approach.
 This is implemented via the [Kubernetes Apply command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply).
-We will expose this via a dedicated step.
+We will expose this via a dedicated _Kubernetes Apply_ step.

 ![Kubernetes Apply Step](kubernetes-apply-step.png "width=500")

 The Apply command accepts a template (JSON or YAML).
-This is conceptually similar to how the AWS CloudFormation or Azure Resource Group steps work in Octopus.
+This is conceptually similar to how the [AWS CloudFormation](https://octopus.com/docs/deploying-applications/aws-deployments/cloudformation) or [Azure Resource Group](https://octopus.com/docs/deploying-applications/azure-deployments/resource-groups) steps work in Octopus.
 The Kubernetes template can be sourced from a package or configured directly in the Octopus UI.

 ### Container Images